 Managing the quality of a product or service involves planning, fulfilling, and monitoring activities.
 Quality assurance comes under the monitoring facet of that discipline.
 It's the process or act of confirming whether the firm's quality requirements met or not.

-QA strives to deliver consistent results through a set of standardised processes and procedures that systematically monitors different aspects of a product or a service.
-By regular audits and other forms of assessments, QA detects and fixes the problems or variances that fall outside of organised standards or requirements.
+QA strives to deliver consistent results through a set of standardized processes and procedures that systematically monitors different aspects of a product or a service.
+By regular audits and other forms of assessments, QA detects and fixes the problems or variances that fall outside of organized standards or requirements.

 The concept of quality assurance was first started in the manufacturing domain and later spread to most of the industries, including software development.

-Quality Assurance (QA) in software testing is defined as a procedure to ensure the quality of a product or service meeting the specifications set by the organisation.
+Quality Assurance (QA) in software testing is defined as a procedure to ensure the quality of a product or service meeting the specifications set by the organization.
 QA enhances the software development process and makes it efficient and effective as per quality standards defined for software products.
 Quality Assurance is also called Quality Assurance Testing.

 The quality of the product is the only thing that matters in today's software world.
 It helps companies to create products and services that fulfil the customer's expectations.
 Also, it yields high-quality product offerings that build trust and loyalty with customers.
 Implementing a few standard software quality assurance practices will take Quality Assurance long way: